-Total ARR is expected to exhibit growth of 6-8% from that reported in 2022.
+Total ARR is expected to exhibit growth of 6-8% from the 2022 level.

 Teradata expects recurring revenues to increase 4-7% year over year.

-TDC projects total revenues to be up 1-4% from that reported a year ago.
+TDC projects total revenues to be up 1-4% from the year-ago reported figure.

 How Have Estimates Been Moving Since Then?

-At this time, Teradata has a nice Growth Score of B, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Teradata has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Teradata has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.